Our Statement of Purpose

 Support to Children and Young People

 All children and young people joining fostering families with Eastern Fostering Services will receive a welcome pack and children’s guide.
-The pack takes the form of a robust lockable concertina type container, where precious things such as health information or school certificates can be kept safely.
-The pack includes the following:
+The pack is completely tailored to the child’s individual personality and likes.
+Some examples of what it might contain are:

-- A children’s guide which is age appropriate, detailing contact details for social workers or other people involved in the child’s life, as well as a checklist of questions to ask a new family, to enable the child to play an active role in a placement agreement meeting
+- A Children’s Guide, which is age appropriate, detailing contact details for social workers or other people involved in the child’s life, as well as a checklist of questions to ask a new family, to enable the child to play an active role in a placement agreement meeting.
+(The Children’s Guide has been translated into different languages such as Pashto and Albanian)

 - Anti-bullying information from the NSPCC